danielmonyak/masif/README_monyak.md

 **data/masif_ligand**: Scripts to do data preparation for MaSIF-Ligand<br>
 - data_prepare_one.sh - Run all data preparation steps for a single protein structure <br>
 - schedule_wait.sh, run_schedule_wait.sh, schedule_no_wait.sh, run_schedule_no_wait.sh - see section below on "Data Preparation" <br>
-- findLeftover.py - generate list of PDBs that still need to run through "data_prepare_one.sh"
+- findLeftover.py - generate list of PDBs that still need to run through "data_prepare_one.sh" <br>
-- nn_models - TF1 model
+- nn_models - TF1 saved model weights <br>
-- train_model.sh - shell script to train TF1 model
+- train_model.sh - shell script to train TF1 model <br>
-- old_slurm_scripts - scripts to use if Slurm is available - have not tried these
+- old_slurm_scripts - scripts to use if Slurm is available - have not tried these <br>
-- make_tfrecord.sh - shell script to make the TFRecordDataset objects that were used in TF1 training
+- make_tfrecord.sh - shell script to make the TFRecordDataset objects that were used in TF1 training <br>
--
+- examineLigands.py - not important, used to examine difference in necessary distance generate pocket points, in LOI vs solvents
 **data/ligand_site**: Scripts to do precomputation with 9A radius (for LSResNet and ligand-site) <br>
 - re_precompute.sh - Run just the precomputation step with 9A - creates new directory "04a-precomputation_9A" <br>
 - findLeftover.py - (see above)